flaccid/container-arch-pkgbuild/README.md

-# docker-arch-makepkg
+# docker-arch-pkgbuild

-Build your Arch Linux packages within a Docker container
+Build your Arch Linux packages within a Docker container.